DWQA

-DWQA (92.3 FM), broadcasting as DWIZ 92.3, is a radio station owned and operated by Aliw Broadcasting Corporation.
-Its studio and transmitter are located at the 4th Floor, Fortune Life Bldg., Rizal St., Brgy.
-Pigcale, Legazpi.
+DWQA (92.3 FM), broadcasting as 92.3 DWIZ News FM, is a radio station owned and operated by Aliw Broadcasting Corporation.
+Its studio and transmitter are located at the 4th Floor, ALC Group Bldg., Rizal St., Brgy.
+Pigcale, Legazpi, Albay.

 The station was formerly under the Home Radio network from its inception in 2006 to January 16, 2023.
 On January 30, 2023, it, along with its provincial stations, was relaunched under the DWIZ network.